Settings Hierarchy

 💬 AI Colearning Prompt

-"Why would you use three levels of settings (user/project/local) instead of just one global settings file?
+"Why use multiple levels of settings (user/project/local) instead of one global settings file?
 What flexibility does this hierarchy provide?"

 Example content: